kbridson/rails-demos-and-deets-2021-test/demo-devise-auth.md

 # {{ page.title }}

-In this demonstration, I will show how to add user authentication to a Rails web app using the [Devise gem](https://github.com/plataformatec/devise#readme).
-We will continue to build upon the _QuizMe_ project from the previous demos.
+In this demonstration, I will show how to add user authentication to a Rails web app using the [Devise gem](https://github.com/plataformatec/devise#readme){:target="_blank"}.
+We will continue to build upon the [QuizMe project](https://github.com/human-se/quiz-me-2020){:target="_blank"} from the previous demos.

 In particular, we will add sign-in and sign-up links at the top of all pages, as depicted in Figure 1.